 PowerISO can create bootable USB drive for Linux.
 You can then

 setup or run Linux from the USB drive.
-It supports most of the Linux
+PowerISO supports most of the Linux

 distribution, such as Ubuntu, Fedora, Debian, CentOS, and so on.
-Please follow
+You will need

-the steps to create Linux bootable USB drive,
+the steps to install Linux from USB drive,

 Step1: Create Bootable USB Drive for Linux